-Many individuals may want to begin healthcare careers as Nurse Aides, but may lack the necessary knowledge, skills, and resources to successfully complete the clinical training and testing.
-The Employment Skills Center trains potential candidates to better prepare them to excel in healthcare training and careers.
+Many individuals may want to begin healthcare careers as Nurse Aides, but may lack the necessary knowledge, skills, and resources to successfully complete the state-approved training and testing.
+Employment Skills Center trains potential candidates to better prepare them to excel in healthcare training and careers.

-After completing our Pre-Clinical course, qualified participants are awarded scholarships to continue on to Clinical Nurse Aide studies, preparing them for the Nurse Aide Registry certification examination.
+After completing our Pre-Nurse Aide program, qualified participants are awarded scholarships to continue on to the state-approved Nurse Aide course, preparing them for the Nurse Aide Registry certification examination.
 Math, science, reading, life skills, basic nursing concepts and the professional environment as well as workplace skills are taught to maximize career success.
 In order to better cope and serve the demands of caring for others, a reinforcement of personal life skills, such as managing stress, teamwork and self-esteem, is also an essential part of the training.

-- The Pre-Clinical classes run for 3 weeks followed by 3 weeks of Clinical studies.
-Those who are successful in the Pre-Clinical course will be recommended for a full HACC scholarship to complete Clinical studies on-site at a nursing home.
+- The Pre-Nurse Aide classes run for 2 weeks followed by 3 weeks of state-approved nurse aide training.
+Those who are successful in our Pre-Nurse Aide course will be recommended for a full HACC scholarship to complete the state-approved class on-site at a nursing home.

-- The Employment Skills Center continues to monitor and assist students, when needed, to successfully complete their Clinical studies.
-Our instructor is involved in all aspects of their training and journey to employment.
+- Employment Skills Center continues to monitor and assist students, when needed, to successfully complete their state-approved program.
+Our instructor is involved in all aspects of our students’ training and journey to employment.

-- Once employed we will continue to work with graduates, as needed, to see that they are applying the skills that they learned in their Pre-Clinical phase to the workplace.
+- Once employed, we will continue to work with graduates, as needed, to see that they are applying the skills that they learned in their Pre-Nurse Aide program in the workplace.
 We normally continue to receive updates from our new nurse aides for a year or more.

 Funding provided in part by the Partnership for Better Health